The Importance of Holiday Marketing

 Regardless of which retargeting audience you choose, they’re all further along the funnel than people who’ve never heard of your brand.
 They need fewer nudges to purchase—which can boost the ROI of your holiday ads.

 8. Lay off the A/B tests

 A/B testing is a superb marketing practice that makes sure you’re not wasting time (or money) on poorly performing campaigns.

 Yet whilst you might be planning months in advance, the peak time to run your holiday marketing campaigns is short.
 By the time you’ve got enough data from A/B testing, the peak time for selling might be over.

-Instead, use data from your entire marketing campaigns to make decisions about your upcoming campaign.
-This can include results from last years’ holiday season, if you ran special promotions then.
+Instead, use data from your previous marketing activities to make decisions about your upcoming campaign.
+This can include results from last years’ holiday season if you run special promotions then.

 For example, you might figure out that last year, Valentine’s Day emails with heart emojis in the subject line got double the amount of opens.
 Or, Christmas-themed blog posts you published in November got three times more conversions than others.